 A wicked evening: For a comedic and twisted take on your Halloween celebrations, why not make your way to La Posada Maldita to enjoy a fun-filled night of laughter and a scary meal?
 This is one of Barcelona’s most famous theme bars, so you are sure to be in for a memorable night out here!

 Tours of terror: Fancy something different?
 Want to discover the dark secrets of Barcelona’s murky past?
 Then a night time walking tour is the thing for you!
-Runnerbean Tours offer a great ‘Haunted Past Night Tour’ where chilling tales of medieval tortures, dingy dungeons and creepy cemeteries are shared.
+Runnerbean Tours offer a great ‘The dark past night walking tours’ where chilling tales of medieval tortures, dingy dungeons and creepy cemeteries are shared.
 Alternatively, ICONO run a great ‘Ghost Walking Tour’ where spine tingling accounts of phantoms, witchcraft and exorcisms are revealed.

 So, make the most out of your autumn break in Barcelona and get involved with some seasonal activities!